Skip to main content

 View Brian’s profile on Pure

 Catherine Phipps completed her PhD at the University of Greenwich in 2019, exploring LGBT+ inclusion in university sport.
-Her research focuses on gender relations, sexuality and gender identity in sport, with a current focus on social media abuse.
+Her research focuses on gender relations, sexuality and gender identity in sport, and she has most recently been involved in work helping to tackle violence against women and girls (in sport spaces and more widely).
+She has presented at a number of national and international conferences and chaired the Leisure Studies Association Conference in 2021.

 View Catherine’s profile on Pure